Working with the London boroughs

 LLAQM templates and tools are available at the bottom of this page.

 Annual Status Reports

 As part of LLAQM, all London boroughs must submit Annual Status Reports (ASRs).

-London boroughs submitted their first ASRs in 2016, and we have compiled a Borough Air Quality 2017 report summarising these to give a picture of air quality monitoring and activity across London.
+London boroughs submitted ASRs in 2018 covering monitoring data for 2017 and we have compiled a Borough Air Quality 2018 report summarising these to give a picture of air quality monitoring and activity across London.

 Cleaner Air Boroughs

 A key part of our new LLAQM system is recognising local authorities that are working hard to improve air quality within their borough.
 Boroughs who have submitted their annual reports on time and have evidenced that they are working towards the Cleaner Air Borough (CAB) criteria are recognised with CAB status.
 They are provided with a logo to use on their air quality materials for a year.
 CAB status is reassessed annually.

 The CAB criteria is grouped under 6 themes: